arizelee/Arrays_And_Stacks/README.md

-# Arrays_And_Stacks
+# Stack_Implementations
-This repository consists of stack implementations using arrays.
+This repository consists of stack implementations (using an array and the Java Stack class).